AndreRudolph/impulsephp-doc/docs/views.md

 <h5><a id="load-views">Load views</a></h5>

-It is a common good practice to separate views in smaller pieces to become reusable and more descriptively.
-Hence it is possible to load (import) other views directly into a view.
+It is a common good practice (separation of concerns) to separate views into smaller pieces to become reusable and more descriptively.
+Hence it is possible to load (import) views directly into a view.

 <div>
   <div class="code-header">